md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Ethical and regulatory considerations.
 * Gaps in industry-academia collaboration.

-Addressing these challenges will require coordinated efforts from government, academia, industry, and civil society.
+Addressing these challenges will require coordinated efforts from government, academia, industry, and civil society [7, 14, 35, 36, 71–80].

-### Opportunities for Future Development
+## Opportunities for Future Development

 Bangladesh possesses several advantages that may support the growth of its AI ecosystem: